Tdead1/Networking-Godot/README.md

 Disclaimer: I haven't tested the limits of the performance.

 Update the Client.bat and Server.bat with the right paths for starting and removing instances of clients (or the server) seperate from the engine on windows.
+It is currently running godot 3.5.